zipang/tadaaapickr/README.md

 ### Basics

-Extract the js and css folders from the archive.
+Extract the tadaaapickr folder into your project folder.
+The `css/` and `dist/` subdirectories contain the files you must include.

-Then add references to the stylesheet and javascript files in your page:
+Add the references to the stylesheet and to the packed minified version in your page:

     <link href="css/tadaaapickr.css" rel="stylesheet" type="text/css" />
-    <script type="text/javascript" src="js/tadaaapickr.js"></script>
+    <script  src="dist/tadaaapickr.pack.min.js" type="text/javascript"></script>

 Create one ore more text input to tie the plugin to: